kang-cao-corgi/coj/notes.md

 - [Ge2:10-17](https://www.blueletterbible.org/niv/gen/2/10/s_2010)
 - [Ge3:22-24](https://www.blueletterbible.org/niv/gen/3/22/s_3022)
 - the FRIST Adam = the living spirit = the branch
-- the LAST Adam = the life-giving spirit = the river
+- the LAST Adam = the life-giving spirit = the vine
 - [Jn6:63](https://www.blueletterbible.org/niv/jhn/6/63/s_1003063)

 #### The Garden of Eden is an appropriate place ***for the living being***'s spiritual life